College: College of Social Sciences and International Studies

 Department: Sociology, Philosophy and Anthropology

-I am a fourth year part-time PhD student, funded by a bursary from the department of Sociology, Philosophy and Anthropology at Exeter.
+I am a fifth year part-time PhD student, funded by a bursary from the department of Sociology, Philosophy and Anthropology at Exeter.
 I was born in Berlin and grew up in a bilingual family.
-In 2004, I moved to England to study and obtained a BA in Geography from the University of Durham in 2008 and an MA in Activism and Social Change from the University of Leeds in 2009.
-I am now living in Exeter and studying towards a PhD in Sociology, researching media representations of urban foxes before and after the hunting ban came into effect in 2005 (see research section).
+In 2004, I moved to England to study and obtained a BA in Geography from the University of Durham in 2008 and an MA in Geography (Activism and Social Change) from the University of Leeds in 2009.
+I am now living in Exeter and studying towards a PhD in Sociology, researching media representations of urban foxes and issues of human-wildlife conflict in the context of theories of moral panic and risk.
 I am an Associate Lecturer (Education and Scholarship) in Sociology and Anthropology and the Senior Graduate Teaching Assistant for Sociology, Philosophy and Anthropology and am currently the programme tutor on a Masters course in Anthrozoology, new to Exeter in 2012 under the direction of Dr. Samantha Hurn.
 I also teach on a number of undergraduate modules in Sociology and Anthropology (predominantly social theory, criminology and research methods).
 In 2012 I was awarded the Institute for Critical Animal Studies Britches Scholar of the Year award.
 I also co-convened the Critical Perspectives on Animals in Society conference at Exeter in March 2012, bringing together over 150 scholars and activists with an interest in human-animal relations.
 I am currently the Co-Director of ICAS Europe, representing and coordinating the Institute for Critical Animal Studies in Europe.
 I am also a member of the recently-formed Vegan Society Research Advisory Committee.
 In addition, I work as a freelance German-English translator, specialising in academic material from the social sciences and humanities as well as texts from environmental and human development contexts.